Paul Hollis: Early life and education

-Business
+Career

 Hollis began collecting coins in 1978, at the age of six, when he received a Peace dollar from a grandmother.
 He still has the keepsake coin.
+In a 2026 interview, Hollis recalled: "Buffalo nickels, you'd get nice ones for a quarter, and I'd give them out in class."

 Hollis was employed by as the youngest salesperson at Blanchard and Company of New Orleans, one of the nation's largest rare coin and precious metal firms.
-He worked there until 2001, when he attained the position of "numismatist".
+He worked there until 2001.

-In 2003, Hollis started his own firm, Paul Hollis Rare Coins, supplying collectible coins to television home shopping networks located in Tennessee and Minnesota.
-Paul Hollis Rare Coins now specializes in ancient coins that circulated during the earthly lifetime of Jesus Christ.
+In 2003, Hollis started his own firm, Paul Hollis Rare Coins, supplying collectible coins to television home shopping networks in Tennessee and Minnesota.
+Paul Hollis Rare Coins now specializes in ancient coins that circulated during the lifetime of Jesus Christ.

 Hollis is one of the few numismatists to visit and undertake an in-depth of study of each of the United States Mints.
 He has achieved status of expert in treasure coins, often being interviewed by national and international media outlets.

 In the winter of 2004, Hollis joined the Odyssey Marine Exploration to salvage coins from the SS Republic (1853).

-In 2009, Hollis gave 1,000,000 Lincoln cents.
+In February 2009, Hollis began a giveaway of 1,000,000 Lincoln cents.
+This was to commemorate the centennial anniversary of the Lincoln cent, which began in 1909.
 He also gave 1,050 Adams dollars to students at the middle school he attended, John Quincy Adams Middle School.

-In 2008, Hollis notably arranged for and escorted the 1844-0 Proof $10 Eagle, worth $2.5 million, to be on display at the Old U.S. Mint of the Louisiana State Museum in Baton Rouge.
+In 2008, Hollis notably arranged for and escorted the 1844-O Proof $10 Eagle, worth $2.5 million, to be displayed at the Louisiana State Museum of the New Orleans Mint, a former branch facility of the U.S. Mint.
 This allowed twenty thousand persons to see the coin where it was minted.